 From 2006 to 2012, Anna Georgiev studied Cultural Sciences in a bachelor’s and Intercultural Communication in a master’s programme at the Europa-Universität Viadrina in Frankfurt (Oder).
 Various exchange programmes and working stays abroad brought her to Paris (2005), Sofia (2008), Haifa and Tel Aviv (2011-2013) and finally London (2013-2015).
-Most recently, she worked as a freelance cultural scientist in Berlin, among others at the Museum Europäischer Kulturen (Museum of European Cultures) as a project member involved in designing the intergenerational exhibition „Komme Was Wolle“.
-She has been employed as a scientific assistant and a doctoral candidate at the Europäisches Kolleg in Jena since February 2017.
+Most recently, she worked as a freelance cultural scientist in Berlin.
+Since February 2017, she has been a research associate and doctoral candidate at the Europäisches Kolleg in Jena.

 The museumisation of Jewish culture in Eastern Germany was not only influenced by politics and museum policies but also by a particular view on history (Geschichtskultur) in the former GDR.
 At the first glance, the perception of Jewish culture in GDR museums happened in comparison to the FRG relatively late and museumised synagogues were created mostly after the reunification of Germany.

 Nevertheless, approaches to tackle this politically sensitive subject began long before that – shortly after the war Jewish cultural life became a prominent subject in a small regional museum in Gröbzig, present-day Saxony-Anhalt.
 This was to become the first and only Jewish museum in the country.